Shuang-Shu/Simple-DB/lab1.md

 ***

 To read a page from disk, you will first need to calculate the correct offset in the file.
-Hint: you will need random access to the file in order to read and write pages at arbitrary offsets.
-You should not call BufferPool methods when reading a page from disk.
+Hint: you will need **random access to the file** in order to read and write pages at arbitrary offsets.
+You should not call BufferPool methods when reading a page from disk

 <p>
-You will also need to implement the `HeapFile.iterator()` method, which should iterate through through the tuples of each page in the HeapFile.
+You will also need to implement the `HeapFile.iterator()` method, which should iterate through the tuples of each page in the HeapFile.
 The iterator must use the `BufferPool.getPage()` method to access pages in the `HeapFile`.
 This method loads the page into the buffer pool and will eventually be used (in a later lab) to implement locking-based concurrency control and recovery.
 Do not load the entire table into memory on the open() call -- this will cause an out of memory error for very large tables.

 <p>

-At this point, your code should pass the unit tests in HeapFileReadTest.
+At this point, your code should pass the unit tests in **HeapFileReadTest**.

 ### 2.6.
 Operators